Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

   ```
   pylonsd tx pylons fulfill-trade t1234567 0 '[]' '[{"purchaseID": "pi_3Ju3j843klKuxW9f0JrajT3q","processorName":"Pylons_Inc","payerAddr": "pylo16v53vnxv2vlqkpmpe490dsz6prwrtwp40jgn8d","amount": "1003009027","productID": "recipe/loud1234567/recipeNostripe1","signature": "AlFMPMg8rbOEmYGC0nYmfUJHIdoFWnUT0gs1A6k3qAri"}]' --from Jack
   ```
-Now you have successfully executed the recipe, trades and you probably understood pylons about 30%.
+Now you have successfully executed the recipe, trades and you probably understood Pylons about 30%.
-And you are ready to go into the deep level of pylons ecosystem.
+And you are ready to go into the deep level of Pylons ecosystem.
+See the [Pylons spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec) for more information.

-There are several commands and various transactions that can be run in pylons under different command combinations.
+There are several commands and various transactions that can be run in Pylons under different command combinations.
 However, the below are the transactions in Pylons under `pylonsd tx pylons`.

   ```
 Stargate Pylons App